-- Has needs for care and support (whether or not the local authority is meeting any of those needs) and - · Is experiencing, or at risk of, abuse or neglect, and - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect
+- meeting any of

+- Is experiencing, or at risk of, abuse or neglect, and - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect

 Throughout this policy the term 'adults with care and support needs' is used.
 This is in order to reflect the language embedded within the Care Act 2014.
 A care and support need can reflect a range of needs including people: